Enterprise Workloads Editions: Business Enterprise Elite

 - You are logged on to the server that has an existing installation of NAS proxy as an administrator.

 - Your server matches the requirements listed in the System requirements section.

 - You have downloaded the latest NAS proxy installer on your server.
-The installer is available on the Druva downloads page.
-You can also download the installer from the Phoenix Management Console at the time of adding the NAS proxy.
+The installer is available on the Add NAS Proxy page while adding a NAS proxy.
+You can also download the installer from the Druva downloads page.

 To upgrade NAS proxy

 - Go to the location where you have downloaded the NAS proxy installer.

 - In the Install location box, type or select the full path to the installation home directory.

 - Click Install.

 - After the installation completes, click Finish.